ibrahim-mestadi/SuiNsias/README.md

 # SuiNsias
-Is platform for ensiasts to make gerneale annouces eassy to acces,
+Is platform for ensiasts to make general annouces easy to read,

 # worked in the project :